Where are you located?

 Do I need to sign a contract?

 Yes, Yes, Yes!
 The contract is to make sure both parties a have a written understanding about what is taking place.
 The contract includes information about things like products delivered, how it is delivered, copyright, payment and model release.
-I actually have my contracts embedded into my Rates & Contracts page.
-So if you do schedule a session don’t forget to read the contract ahead of time and please bring it with you!
+I actually send a contract via email once you are ready to book your date.

 Do I get all the pictures that the photographer takes?